Limits of Information Flow Between Classically Interacting Particles: Abstract

 \section{Abstract}

-Pinning down a precise understanding of `information flow' within physical interactions remains a central concern to fields like stochastic thermodynamics and quantum information science.
-In both spheres a careful accounting of bits (or qubits) enables a deeper understanding of the physical nature of information, and the role it plays in the theory.
-In this work we focus on how the form of a classical physical interaction, modeled by a Hamiltonian, directly modulates the flow of information between interacting particles.
-In particular, we explore the effect of the coupling strength between interacting subsystems on the classical mutual information between particle states.
-We show that the \textit{maximum} instantaneous classical information flow rate (in \textit{nats/sec}) between interacting subsystems is proportional to ${\cal P}_0/{\cal E}_0$, a ratio of the maximum average power flow between subsystems to the initial energy of a measuring particle.
-We discuss an associated channel analogy, in which this bound is interpreted as a signal-to-noise ratio.
+Pinning down a precise understanding of ``information flow'' within physical interactions remains a central concern to fields like stochastic thermodynamics and quantum information science.
+In both spheres a careful accounting of bits (or qubits) enables a deeper understanding of the physical nature of information.
+In this work we propose a measure of information flow as a saddle-point solution of the mutual information.
+This approach places a lower bound on the channel capacity between a particle and an interacting environment.
+The measure is given by ${\Power}_0/2{\cal E}_0$ in nats/sec, with ${\Power}_0$ the average power flux between the particle and its environment, and $\E_0$ the initial average energy of the particle, all computed in a frame where the particle has zero \textit{average momentum}.
+We use a communication theory lens to suggest an associated channel analogy, in which this bound is interpreted as a signal-to-noise ratio.
+We find that this measure can also quantify early-time information flow for a particle interacting with a thermal bath.